realtechsupport/vertical-public-space/README.md

 The goal of this course is twofold.
 First to foster a critical understanding of the information flows created in the new public vertical space (Parks) of earth orbiting satellites, and second to build practical capacity for designers, artists and architects to actually work with these complex assets in productive ways.

 We focus on satellite imagery from the [ European Space Agency's Sentinel2 program](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) and open source code to process these datasets.
-No proprietary products are required to work with this framework, the Jupyter notebooks operate on [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) compute environments and can be adapted to any virtual machine.
+No proprietary products are required to work with this framework, the Jupyter notebooks operate on [CoLab](https://colab.research.google.com/notebooks/intro.ipynb) compute environments and can be adapted to any virtual machine.

 Here is a brief description of the course philosophy: